 Employers and their insurance companies do not always have their employees' best interests in mind, particularly when it comes to paying out workers' compensation.

-Contact us today to learn more about your legal options.
-Your initial consultation is absolutely free and we do not charge legal fees unless we are successful.
+Contact us today by calling (513) 224-5461 to learn more about your legal options.
+Your initial consultation is free and we do not charge legal fees unless we secure compensation for you.